Assimalign-LLC/asal-dotnet-extensions/README.md

 The .NET extensions within this repository are made-up of custom implementations and/or customized version of other Third-Party libraries.
 It should be important to note that while some of these libraries are a derivative of Microsoft Extensions and other popular third-party libraries they may not have the same implementation and could cause breaking changes if trying to swap out.

+In the future adapters may be offered to bridge the APIs for

 The intent behind this repository is to create a standard ecosystem of commonly used libraries don't necessarly :

 1. **Standardize and expose API's which are otherwise not exposed in other libraries,**